Code-Institute-Submissions/https-github.com-callendera-Milestone-Project-2/README.md

 * Jumbotron
     * The Jumbotrons heading says Subscription, it is underlined with a yellow block divider, this encourages the user to request more information for a wide variety of things.
     * The inputs for the form are: First Name, Last Name, Email, And a Message 'What are you looking for?'
-    * The form's inputs are all required, after submitting the form with all feilds appropriately filled out,
+    * The form's inputs are all required, after submitting the form with all feilds appropriately filled out, the button says 'sending...' and then a message appears that says the message is sent.
+    * A return email confirming the message has been received is then sent to the user.
+* Social media
+    * The 1st heading invites the user to follow us on our social media sites.
+    * A link to our facebook, twitter, and instagram are given just bellow the header.
+    * we then wanted to highlight our instagram page by shareing our images in a photogallery.
+    * each image can be clicked and opened into a photogallery with options to scroll through images, play slide show or zoom.